CJ-The-Black-Child/alx-interview/0x00-pascal_triangle/README.md

 # Title: Pascal Triangle
+This contains a very detailed and descriptive overview of the task dealing with the Pascal's Triangle.

-## Description: This outputs the Pascal's triangle output
+## Description: This outputs the Pascal's triangle up to n row